Juangunner4/juangunner4/README.md

 ## API integration

-An Express server in `server.js` proxies requests to Twitter, Instagram, Twitch and YouTube APIs.
+An Express server in `server/index.js` proxies requests to X (formerly Twitter), Instagram, Twitch and YouTube APIs.
 Copy `.env.example` to `.env` and provide the credentials for each service.

 Required environment variables: